-- If the data source for the process is None, Metadata and Data are disabled and do not execute.
+- If the data source for the process is None, Metadata and Data are disabled but are not executed.

 - If the data source for the process is None, Epilog executes one time immediately after Prolog finishes processing.

-- Code to build or modify a TM1 dimension resides in the Metadata
+- Code to build or modify a TM1 dimension resides in Metadata.

 - The Metadata tab is used to build TM1 subsets.

-- Because the data procedure is executed for each row or record in the data source, an error is generated in the procedure for multiple times.
+- Because the Data procedure is executed for each row or record in the data source, an error is generated in the procedure multiple times.

-- The data procedure is the procedure used to write/edit code used to load data into a cube.
+- The Data procedure is the procedure used to write/edit code that is used to load data into a cube.